 There are two parts to the course registration:

 1. Please follow this link to register and pay fees associated with facilities, course instruction, and meals and accommodation at the Biogeoscience Institute.
-These fees are $1750 (for professionals) or $800 (for currently registered undergraduate and graduate students).
-They also include a one year membership to the Canadian Society of Hydrological Sciences and Canadian Water Resources Association.
-This portion of the fee can be waived for current members.
+These fees are as follows:

 To see the appropriate registration details, please select your current university, or choose the 'Non-University / Institution Not Listed' option:

-Once you have registered, tuition fees of the following amounts should be paid through PAWS:
+Once you have registered, tuition fees of the following amounts (NB: subject to adjustment, depending on precise details) should be paid through PAWS: